WHO WE ARE

 She’s been awarded fellowships at Institute for the Future, Rockwood Leadership Institute and New America California, and is a board member of the California Budget and Policy Center, the Change.org global foundation, and Liberation in a Generation, a project to close the racial wealth gap.

 Before he began his work on economic issues, Hughes co-founded Facebook as a student at Harvard and later led Barack Obama’s digital organizing campaign for President.
-He was the owner and publisher of The New Republic magazine from 2012 to 2016 and a trustee of the Knight Foundation from 2011 to 2018.
-He is a member of the Council on Foreign Relations and graduated from Harvard magna cum laude with a degree in History and Literature.
+He was the owner and publisher of The New Republic magazine from 2012 to 2016, a trustee of the Knight Foundation from 2011 to 2018, and is a member of the Council on Foreign Relations.
+He graduated from Harvard magna cum laude with a degree in History and Literature and has a Masters in Economics from the New School for Social Research.

 TAYLOR JO ISENBERG